It’s not always easy to change one’s mind about something you have always believed.

 Eight days later, according to the report, Harris handed out sentences of two years in prison, suspended for two years; 12 months in prison, suspended for two years; two years probation; and 18 months in prison, to four men convicted for the offenses of illegal possession of firearm and ammunition.
 Last January, a St James man was admonished and discharged by Justice David Fraser, who, days later, imposed a sentence of four years at hard labor, all for the same offense of illegal possession of firearm and ammunition, the document revealed. http://jamaica-gleaner.com/article/lead-stories/20180117/guns-no-problem-judges-western-ja-blasted-light-sentences-illegal

 The tragedy in all of this is that 1616 people were reported murdered last year.
 This year so far the country is on track to see an even higher number of over 1800 Jamaicans murdered.

-At the same time, the Government continues to pull judges from the dirty pool of trial lawyers, making them judges while the several are struck from the list of those allowed to practice law annually by the General Legal Council.
+At the same time, the Government continues to pull judges from the dirty pool of trial lawyers, making them judges while several are struck from the list of those allowed to practice law annually.